-Mallorca Cycling CampA cycling mecca where the mountains meet the sea
+Mallorca RoadA cycling mecca where the mountains meet the sea

 Head to this Mediterranean cycling hub to ride across a variety of majestic landscapes and experience local Spanish culture.

-The rugged island of Mallorca was a well-kept secret until professional cycling teams (like Team Sky) discovered it was the perfect winter training destination.
-It’s no surprise why cyclists are drawn to this Spanish paradise, given its temperate climates, European cultural influences, dramatic mountains and breathtaking Mediterranean backdrop.
+The rugged island of Mallorca was a well-kept secret until professional cycling teams (Team Sky) discovered it was the perfect winter training destination.
+It’s no surprise why cyclists are drawn to this Spanish paradise, given its temperate climates, European cultural influences, dramatic mountains, and breathtaking Mediterranean backdrop.
 Expect challenging days with mountain ascents balanced by mellow, rolling inner-island rides featuring significantly less climbing.
-No matter the route, you’re guaranteed spectacular views and café stops for espresso, pastries or traditional Spanish treats.
-Off the bike, you’ll have the opportunity to explore local Mallorcan culture and experience the traditional food and wine of the region.
+No matter the route, you’re guaranteed spectacular views and café stops for espresso, pastries, or traditional Spanish treats.
+Off the bike, you’ll have the opportunity to explore the local Mallorcan culture and experience the traditional food and wine of the region.

-- Six days of guided, supported rides through mountains and vineyards and along the coast
+- Six days of guided, supported rides through mountains, vineyards, and along the rugged coastline.

 - Stay at The Petit Hotel Alaró in the quaint village of Alaró

-- Eat chef-prepared, daily meals featuring Mallorcan and Mediterranean cuisine
+- Eat chef-prepared, daily meals featuring Mallorquin and Mediterranean cuisines.

 - Climb to Cap De Formentor, a lighthouse perched on cliffs overlooking the Mediterranean Sea

-- Traverse the entire island to reach Sa Calobra, considered a classic climb of Europe
+- Traverse the entire island to reach Sa Calobra, considered a European bucket list climb.

-Everyone comes to Mallorca for the cycling, but some of your favorite memories may be of the local food.
+Everyone comes to Mallorca for cycling, but some of your favorite memories may be of the local food.
 Every morning starts with a casual breakfast and espresso before heading out on the day’s adventure.
-Our chef prepares Mallorcan and Mediterranean cuisine featuring authentic Spanish food, and dinner is served family-style.
-We will eat a few meals at our favorite local restaurants, including one special gastronomical experience at DaiCa.
-It’s considered one of the best restaurants on the island for its traditional Mallorcan and Catalan recipes combined with innovative cooking techniques.
+Our chef prepares Mallorquin and Mediterranean cuisine featuring authentic Spanish food, serving family-style dinner.

 Welcome to Mallorca!

 Riders arrive at the Palma de Mallorca Airport, and we’ll shuttle you to our home base for the week, the Petit Hotel Alaro.
 We’ll work on building personal bikes and fitting rentals.
-We’ll eat lunch at 1 p.m., followed by an easy arrival day spin at 3:30 p.m.
+We’ll eat lunch around 1 p.m., followed by an easy arrival day spin-off afternoon into the Serra De Tramuntana mountains.

 Cap de Formentor